 Your salary is mostly not paid from those students’ tuition, and by being able to attend your university, those students are already in the lucky (and hopefuly deserving!) elite of society, nearly all of whom will go on to lucrative and pleasant careers whether or not they took your class.

 The reason countries and states provide public support to universities is not so a handful of selected students can obtain some vocational training and earn a recognized credential.
 It is so some of those students go on to do things that make the world a better place for everyone.

-You should, of course, care about your students and want them to be successful as individuals.
+You should, of course, care about your students as humans and want them to be successful as individuals.
 But, keep in mind that your real purpose is to do things that serve the public at large.
 This should predispose you to make all of your teaching materials open (posted on public websites), risk trying new things (even if there is some chance it will have negative consequences for your current students), and invest in things that will have long-term, external value even when it takes time away from immediate value for your classroom students.

 - I’ve had the luxury of light teaching loads, where I am expected to teach at most one class a semester (and often only expected to teach a small seminar).
 This is common for computer science faculty at research-focused universities, but may make my advice here seem unreasonable for someone who has to teach several courses at once.
 I have a lot of sympathy for people with such heavy teaching loads, but don’t really know how to manage this without making a lot of compromises. [return]

 - Depending on your institution and status, you might risk losing your job if you actually do this.
 But, if the reason you are holding class is to avoid losing your job rather than actually provide some benefits to yourself and your students, perhaps it would still be a good risk to do this. [return]